 The material themes are the main aspects that we focused our efforts on, by giving them relevance in our Sustainability Plan and setting for them 2030 quantitative objectives.

-the most material topic before the Covid-19 pandemic and continues sustainability strategy through a multi-year plan, which is aimed at structuring and harmonising existing
+the most material topic before the Covid-19 pandemic and continues

 "Occupational health and safety" was to be an absolute priority for us in all aspects of our business.